jdelaguila/udacity_data_engineering_nanodegree/Data Pipelines with Airflow/README.md

 and operators needed to be filled in.
 I feel that I didn't gain too much from this project because of the surface level nature, and conjecture that to deeply understand automating data pipelines with Airflow could be an entire course on its own.

+I feel that later on I will learn much more about automating pipelines with projects of my own.